Jumio/mobile-sdk-ios/README.md

 All label texts and button titles can be changed and localized using the `Localizable-<YOUR_PRODUCT>.strings` file.
 Just adapt the values to your required language, add it to your app project and mark it as Localizable.
 This way, when upgrading our SDK to a newer version your localization file won't be overwritten.
 Make sure, that the content of this localization file is up to date after an SDK update.
 Note: If using CocoaPods, the original file is located under `/Pods/JumioMobileSDK`.

+For our products Fastfill & Netverify we are providing translations for six individual languages for your convenience:
+* Chinese (Simplified)
+* Dutch
+* English
+* French
+* German
+* Spanish

+Please check out our sample project to see how to use the strings files in your app.

 Our SDK supports Accessibility.
 Visually impaired users can enable __VoiceOver__ or increased __text size__ on their device.
 VoiceOver uses separate values in the localization file, which can be customised.

 # Get started